+'''

-void DrawPixels(sizei width, sizei height, enum format, enum type, void data);
+void DrawPixels( sizei width, sizei height, enum format,

+enum type, void data );

+'''

 format is a symbolic constant indicating what the values in memory represent. width and height are the width and height, respectively, of the pixel rectangle to be drawn. data refers to the data to be drawn.
-The correspondence between the twenty type token values and the GL data types they indicate is given in table 3.5.
-If the GL is in color index mode and format is not one of COLOR_INDEX, STENCIL_INDEX, or DEPTH_COMPONENT, then the error INVALID_OPERATION occurs.
+The correspondence between the type token values and the GL data types they indicate is given in table 3.5.
+If the GL is in color index mode and format is not one of COLOR_INDEX, STENCIL_INDEX, DEPTH_COMPONENT, or DEPTH_STENCIL, then the error INVALID_OPERATION occurs.
+Results of rasterization are undefined if any of the selected draw buffers of the draw framebuffer have an integer format and no fragment shader is active.
+If format contains integer components, as shown in table 3.6, an INVALID_OPERATION error is generated.
 If type is BITMAP and format is not COLOR_INDEX or STENCIL_INDEX then the error INVALID_ENUM occurs.
+If format is DEPTH_STENCIL and type is not UNSIGNED_INT_24_8 or FLOAT_32_UNSIGNED_INT_24_8_REV, then the error INVALID_ENUM occurs.
+If format is one of the integer component formats as defined in table 3.6 and type is FLOAT, the error INVALID_ENUM occurs.
 Some additional constraints on the combinations of format and type values that are accepted are discussed below.